What is the Church?

 1. Elders

-Elders are those individuals who have general oversight of the church.
+Elders are those individuals who have general oversight of

 1 Timothy 3:1-7